Independence, Occupation, and Restoration

 The first Lithuanian republic lasted two decades, from 1918 to 1940, and they were genuinely productive years.
 Land reform broke up the large estates and redistributed land to peasant farmers.
 Modern state institutions were built: parliament, courts, and an army.
 Education became compulsory.
 The Lithuanian language, so long suppressed or dismissed as a peasant dialect, was finally treated as a proper subject for scholarly attention.

 Kaunas served as the temporary capital, since Vilnius was controlled by Poland during this period, a deeply painful issue in Lithuanian-Polish relations.
 Kaunas from this period contains remarkable examples of interwar modernist architecture, still standing today, and recognised by UNESCO in 2023.
+For visitors, it is the easiest way to see the ambition of the interwar republic in streets, post offices, apartment houses and public buildings.

 The Molotov-Ribbentrop Pact and the Catastrophe